jacobosullivan/LVMCM_src/README.md

 After compilation, navigate to the build folder and the following command:

 ```
-./LVMCM -o 1 testComp 1 -n 16 -p 1 -i 100 -d 0.2 1.0 -c 0.3 0.3 -v 0.1 -t 1000 -Z 2 -O F"
+./LVMCM -o 1 testComp 1 -n 16 -p 1 -i 100 -d 0.2 1.0 -c 0.3 0.3 -v 0.1 -t 1000 -Z 2 -O F
 ```

 This will assemble a competitive metacommunity of 16 nodes but will not write to file.
-In case of error messages, check all dependencies have been installed.
+In case of error messages, check all dependencies have been properly installed.

 # Example assemblies: The emergence of autonomous turnover